murat-gok/AGEE/README.md

 **ORCID:** [0000-0003-2261-9288](https://orcid.org/0000-0003-2261-9288)

 > **Publication status:** This repository accompanies the article titled
-> **"AGEE: A Multi-Dimensional Process-Level Metric for Evaluating Agent Exploration over Knowledge Graphs"**, accepted for publication in *Knowledge-Based Systems* and currently in production.
+> **"AGEE: A Multi-Dimensional Process-Level Metric for Evaluating Agent Exploration over Knowledge Graphs"**, accepted for publication in *Knowledge-Based Systems*.
 > The manuscript text itself is not included in this repository; only the source code, scripts, reproducibility files, and related materials are provided.

 ## Related article